 Positive Body Langauge from Dogs and Cats

 On occasion, when you first introduce a dog and cat, the pets will immediately find a balance and become comfortable with each other.
 This is usually true when dogs or cats have been raised around each other.
-Signs of positive interactions, playfulness, and confidence can also be displayed in their body language.
+Their body language can also display signs of positive interactions, playfulness, and confidence.

 Watch for the following positive signs that show your feline and pooch are comfortable and relaxed: